ecfairle/CHD-Model/README.md

 ### format.py:
 - Delete lines in format.py to exclude that category from the reformatted file

+### MC.bat:
+- Change the files listed in varialbe 'files' to change which .inp files are varied (file names delimited by commas or spaces)
+- Change variable 'iterations' to however many montecarlo simulations you want

+### montecarlo.py:
+- datfiles.txt should have one file-name prefix per line
+- Alternatively, it will modify all files with a corresponding {fname}sd.dat file using a normal distribution
 - __effects_mc:__
   - first line is ignored -- include labels here
   - further lines should be formatted as follows: <br>
   ```
     keyword,num_lines
-    dist_name,param1,param2,...,lower_bound,upper_bound
-    dist_name,param1,...
+    [dist_name,]param1,param2,...[,lower_bound][,upper_bound]
+    [dist_name,]param1,...
     ...
-    dist_name,...
+    [dist_name,]...
   ```
-    where there are `num_lines` lines after the first line, each corresponding to a component of the group.
-It will sample from distribution
-    `dist_name` with parameters `param1,...` and sum the results.
-(At the moment these are assumed to not be correlated, so they are sampled independently)
+    where there are `num_lines` lines after the first line, each corresponding to a component of the input to be varied.
+It will sample from distribution `dist_name` with parameters `param1,...` and sum the results.
+(At the moment these are assumed to not be correlated, so they are sampled independently).
+The distribution will default to normal if not included.
+The lower and upper bounds will default to +inf, -inf respectively if not included (to add upper bound w/o lower bound put nothing inside lower_bound commas e.g.

-### MC.bat:
-- Change the files listed in 'files' to change which .inp files are varied (file names delimited by commas or spaces)
-- Change 'iterations' to however many montecarlo simulations you want

-### montecarlo.py:
-- beta_files.txt should have one file-name prefix per line
-- Alternatively, it will modify all files with a corresponding {fname}sd.dat file
+    `dist_name,param1,param2,,upper_bound`)